Contents

 Inability to Switch Platforms

-As your credentialing in healthcare program expands, and the requirements become more complex, you may need to add integrations or change assessment platforms completely.
+As your credentialing in the healthcare program expands, and the requirements become more complex, you may need to add integrations or change assessment platforms completely.
 However, suppose there is a lot of content on your platform, such as preset questions or prompts, and these are not standards-compliant.
 In that case, the migration process in healthcare credentialing can become impossible without losing one component or another.
 Thus, many medical credentialing companies get stuck with outdated platforms that restrict the healthcare credentialing process.

 viii.
 Compliance with State Regulations